Black Bear Pass

 Is Black Bear Road dangerous?

-Tucked away in the southwestern portion of Colorado, it’s a notoriously treacherous drive running entirely above 2.500m above the sea level.
+Tucked away in the southwestern portion of Colorado, it’s a notoriously treacherous drive running entirely above 2,500m above sea level.
 It is one of the more intense mountain passes in Southwest Colorado.
-Open to all motorized vehicles, however, recommended for high clearance, short wheel base, 4-wheel drive vehicles.
+To complete the drive, a high clearance, short-wheelbase, 4-wheel-drive vehicle is required.
 This OHV route offers a very technical trail that is not for inexperienced drivers or riders.
 While most of the road is moderate in difficulty, the mile-long stretch of steep switchbacks on the Telluride side above Bridal Veil Falls is rated as difficult.
 High risk of rock slides.
 The trail is two-way as it begins on US 550, but switches to one-way at the point it gets narrow and scary.
 There are very few spots wide enough to pass from here on down.
 It is known as one of the most dangerous roads in the country due to narrow shelf segments and unnerving drop-offs.
-Local DUI attorneys emphasize that, due to the dangers of this road, refraining from driving under the influence is even more important
+Local DUI attorneys emphasize that, due to the dangers of this road, refraining from driving under the influence is even more important.

 Is Black Bear Pass open?

-Beyond the Black Bear Pass, the road is a collection of infamous switchbacks going to Telluride.
+Beyond Black Bear Pass, the road is a collection of infamous switchbacks going to Telluride.
 This road, which passes Bridal Veil Falls, the highest waterfall in Colorado, is open just some months, from late summer (usually the last week of July) to early fall, but it can be closed anytime when the access is not cleared of snow.
-Adverse weather conditions are common.
-Always check the weather forecast before you start your journey.
+Inclement weather is frequent; therefore, it is advisable always to check the weather forecast before embarking on your journey.

 Pic: Stephen Bornhoft